Home

 Local exhaust ventilation.
 Forming ABS, PC, PVC, and acrylic releases VOCs.
 A basic overhead extraction system starts at $300–1,500.
 Skipping it is an occupational health violation and will eventually contaminate your mold surfaces.

 First tooling.
-The machine is ready to run on day one; the mold is not.
-The simplest approach for prototyping and low-volume work is MDF tooling — a well-made MDF mold for a mid-size part costs $500–1,500 and can run hundreds of cycles before wear becomes an issue.
-Aluminum tooling for sustained production runs higher but is not where most buyers start.
+The machine can be ready on day one.
+The mold usually is not.
+For prototyping and low-volume work, MDF tooling is the simplest starting point.
+A well-made MDF mold for a mid-size part costs $500–1,500 and can run hundreds of cycles before wear becomes a problem.
+Aluminum tooling costs more and usually comes later, once the part is proven.

 Training and commissioning.
-If you need operator training or machine commissioning support, discuss this with your supplier before purchase — it should not be an afterthought.
-Training and commissioning costs can reach up to 5% of the machine price depending on scope, travel, and duration.
-Factor this into your total budget from the start.
+If you need operator training or commissioning support, discuss it before purchase.
+Training and commissioning can reach up to 5% of the machine price depending on scope, travel, and duration.
+Plan this before delivery.

 Cost ItemTypical Range